openbikesensor/OpenBikeSensorFirmware/README.md

 For a more none technical description of the process switch to https://www.openbikesensor.org/docs/firmware/.

-### Updating to 0.14.x
+### Updating to 0.19.x
-Updating to 0.14.x will require you to download the latest release ``firmware.bin`` and flash it using the **file upload** section in the firmware update screen.
+Updating to 0.19.x will require you to download the latest release ``firmware.bin`` and flash it using the **file upload** section in the firmware update screen.

 The reason for this is that Github changed their SSL Certificate Root and the old Firmware did not trust the new certicate.
-Once you are at 0.14.x, updates will work as usual again.
+Once you are at 0.19.x, updates will work as usual again.
+For the future we have improved the upgrade mechanism to avoid the issue even when Github changes their authority again.

 ### Step By Step with version v0.7.x and above